-The REIT's operating policy is to obtain a Phase I ESA Report conducted by an independent and experienced environmental consultant prior to acquiring a property.
-If the Phase I ESA Report recommends a Phase II environmental assessment be conducted, the REIT conducts a Phase II environmental assessment by an independent and experienced environmental consultant.
-Although such environmental site assessments would provide the REIT with some level of assurance about the condition of the property, the REIT may become subject to liability for undetected contamination or other environmental conditions at its properties, which could negatively impact the REIT's financial condition and results of operations and decrease the amount of cash available for distribution.
+The REIT's operating policy is to obtain a Phase I ESA conducted by an independent and experienced environmental consultant prior to acquiring a property.
+If the Phase I ESA recommends a Phase II ESA be conducted, the REIT conducts a Phase II ESA by an independent and experienced environmental consultant.
+Although such ESAs would provide the REIT with some level of assurance about the condition of the property, the REIT may become subject to liability for undetected contamination or other environmental conditions at its properties, which could negatively impact the REIT's financial condition and results of operations and decrease the amount of cash available for distribution.